 We understand hunting enthusiasts are familiar with several safety measures while undertaking their activities.
 Nevertheless, new hunters may lack enough basic knowledge about protecting their hearing when hunting.
 This article will remind you about shooting earmuffs, and then we shall highlight a few guidelines on hearing protection while hunting.
 A good way to protect your gear is to have a sturdy tactical backpack.

 Noise from gunfire can cause immediate or even permanent hearing damage.
 Hearing loss may start with ringing in the ears, a condition known as tinnitus.
 If you have been hunting without ear protection and your hearing is still intact, it does not mean you are already safe next time.
 Any sound over 85dB is dangerous, and most shots produce average of 150dB.
 Therefore, wearing ear protection is very necessary no matter how often you go hunting.

 Gunshots surpass the normal hearing level that we should be exposed to.
-Sound is measured in terms of decibels (dB).
+The sound is measured in terms of decibels (dB).
 A person addressing public congregation registers about 60 decibels, while a vehicle engine ranges from 70 to 90 decibels.
 Gunshots exceed 100 decibels, usually 140 to 150 decibels.
-Such a loud sound is harmful to human ears, and can cause permanent hearing loss.
+Such a loud sound is harmful to the human ear and can cause permanent hearing loss.
 According to experts, any sound exceeding 100 decibels is harmful and can damage ears.

 Options of Hearing Protection